 Most pay monthly deals with a handset will tie you down to a 24-month contract, but SIM-only deals are available on a rolling monthly basis.
 This means you don’t have to commit to a full year to get the best prices.

 All iD plans come with data rollover, which means that if you have any unused allowance at the end of the month, you can use it in the following month.
 This data is used up first and you have the entire month to consume it all.
 Additionally, you can also set a cap on your monthly spend, so there’s no prospect of bill shock if you go above your allowance.

 If you want a phone, then iD has a wide range of handsets to go with your SIM card, including devices from most major manufacturers such as Apple, Google, Huawei, LG, Nokia, Samsung and Sony.
 There are plenty of budget choices to keep the cost of your contract down.
-Some are available without an upfront cost, and there are even some wildcards on offer like the Doro 6520 feature phone.
+Some are available without an upfront cost.

 If you’re looking for something even cheaper, then iD also offers refurbished phones.
-The downside is that this tends to be restricted to older devices like the Samsung Galaxy S7 and iPhone 6.
+The downside is that this tends to be restricted to older devices.

 iD Mobile has a live online chat service running between 9am and 8pm during the week and between 9am and 6pm on weekends and bank holidays.
 If that’s not your bag, then you can ring them up during the same hours.
 Like most other operators, there is a database of frequently asked questions (FAQ) that might solve your issue before you need to make contact.